Ibai Gómez

-Ibai Gómez Pérez (born 11 November 1989) is a Spanish former professional footballer who played mainly as a left winger, currently manager of club FC Andorra.
+Ibai Gómez Pérez (born 11 November 1989) is a Spanish former professional footballer who played mainly as a left winger.
+He is the manager of Primera Federación club Real Zaragoza.

 He achieved La Liga totals of 226 games and 28 goals over 11 seasons, with Athletic Bilbao (two spells) and Alavés.
 He won the 2021 Supercopa de España with the former.

+Gómez started working as a head coach in 2024, with Arenas Getxo.

 Playing career

 Early years

 Born in Bilbao, Biscay, Gómez began his career with Santutxu FC in the Basque regional leagues, winning the Golden Ball for the category in February 2009.
 After five years with the club he left, but stayed in the region after agreeing on a move to Segunda División B's Sestao River Club.

 Athletic Bilbao

 On 4 June 2010, after Sestao's relegation, Gómez moved straight into La Liga, joining Athletic Bilbao for two years with an option for a further one or two.
 He spent most of his first season with the reserves in the third tier.

 On 17 October 2010, Gómez made his top-flight debut, coming on as a substitute for Gaizka Toquero in the 67th minute of a home match against Real Zaragoza (2–1 win); after only three minutes, however, he himself had to be replaced, being stretchered off after suffering a knee injury.

 Gómez contributed two goals as Athletic reached the final of the 2011–12 UEFA Europa League – totalling seven appearances in the competition – scoring against FC Schalke 04 (2–2 home draw, 6–4 on aggregate) and Sporting CP (3–1 home victory, 4–3 aggregate win).
 He was definitely promoted to the first team for 2012–13, being given the number 11 jersey.
 On 17 November 2012, he scored his first league goal of the campaign, in a 5–1 defeat at Real Madrid.

 In 2013–14, Gómez scored eight goals from only 18 appearances, helping the Lions finish fourth and qualify for the UEFA Champions League.
 He also dealt with some injury problems during that season, and missed the vast majority of 2015–16 due to a tendinitis ailment to his right knee.